simon387/TGDownloaderBot/README.md

 ## Dev's Setup

+**If you want to use the jDownloader2 integration function, you have to set up the remote control!**

 + ```pip install python-telegram-bot --upgrade``` or ```pip install python-telegram-bot -U --pre```
 + ```pip install python-telegram-bot[rate-limiter]```
 + ```pip install validators```